Derby Silk Mill: Museum of Making

 In its first year of opening the new Museum of Making received a 'Highly Commended' placement in the annual Museum+Heritage Awards within the category 'Sustainable Project of the Year'.
 In September 2021 it also won the National Construction News Awards on the category 'Project of the Year Under £25m', as well as five further awards in the Constructing Excellence East Midlands Awards.
-On 10 May 2022 it was announced that the Museum of Makinig was short-listed for the 2022 Art Fund Museum of the Year award.
+On 10 May 2022 it was announced that the Museum of Making was short-listed for the 2022 Art Fund Museum of the Year award.

+The museum exhibits are largely on the upper floors to reduce the amount of damage that would be done in the case of flooding such as that which occurred in October 2023 due to Storm Babet.
+Damage caused by the storm led to the closure of the museum until 25 January 2024.